The BrainQuake Mathematics Matters Research Project™

 In 2015, funded by the Department of Education in connection with BrainQuake’s SBIR grant, the well known educational research nonprofit organization WestEd carried out an extensive study of Wuzzit™ Trouble usage.
 The new study involved 6 teachers and over 200 5th and 6th grade students across two schools in the San Francisco Bay Area, providing a detailed examination of the educational effectiveness of the game.

 University of Turku, Finland, Tampere University of Technology, Finland, and Stanford University.
 BrainQuake’s Chief Scientist collaborated with Science Advisory Board member Dr. Harri Ketamo of Turku University and Dr. Kristian Kiili of Tampere University of Technology on a study that provided evidence for the efficacy of using learning games to assess performance.
-The paper was accepted for presentation at the American Educational Research Association (AERA) National Meeting in New York City in April 2018, and will be published in the conference proceedings.
+The paper was accepted for presentation at the American Educational Research Association (AERA) National Meeting in New York City in April 2018, and was published in the conference proceedings.

 Download the paper